kapiaszczyk/WeatherApp/README.md

 # WeatherApp

 WeatherApp is a simple Java CLI app that calls OpenWeatherMap API to get information about the current weather in a given location.
-The location coordinates are determined by calling the Geocoding API from OpenWeatherMap.
+The location can be passed in two ways: by a location name or its coordinates.

 ## Getting Started

 ### Set-up
-To properly function, WeatherApp requires an OpenWeatherMapAPI key to be placed in the "key.txt" file, in the `...src/main/java/WeatherApp`  directory. **Remember, do not publish your API keys on GitHub!***
+To properly function, WeatherApp requires an OpenWeatherMapAPI key to be placed in the "key.txt" file, in the `...src/main/java/WeatherApp`  directory. **Remember, do not publish your API keys on GitHub!**

 ### Usage
 The app can be run from the command line by typing `java -jar WeatherApp.jar` in the `.../target` directory.